Rankings

 Most HBCUs offer online MBA and on-campus MBA programs, although entry requirements may differ.
 Requirements may include:

-• Completed bachelor’s degree (it could be a degree in business administration, Finance, Accounting, and a related field)
+- Completed bachelor’s degree (it could be a degree in business administration, Finance, Accounting, or a related field)

 What are some disadvantages of HBCUs?